openmcp-project/cluster-provider-gardener/docs/resources/clusterconfig.md

 If the path starts with a `/`, it is assumed to be in JSON pointer notation and not converted.
 Otherwise, the JSON path syntax is assumed and it will be converted into JSON pointer notation.

 See the documentation [here](https://github.com/openmcp-project/controller-utils/blob/main/docs/libs/jsonpatch.md#path-notation) for further information regarding the path syntax.

+### spec.extensions

+A common usecase for `ClusterConfig`s will likely be to ensure that some extension is activated for the shoot.
+Since ensuring that a specific element is in an array exactly once is not really possible with pure JSON patch logic, the `spec.extensions` field can be used for this.
+It takes a list of extensions and ensures that all of them are present in the generated shoot's list of extensions.
+If an extension with the same type already exists in the shoot, its configuration will be overwritten with what is specified in the `ClusterConfig`, otherwise it will be added.

+Removing extensions or merging their configuration is currently not possible this way.

 ## ⚠️ Warning